-The combination of the amounts you wish to donate to these funds cannot exceed the overpayment shown on Form IT-40PNR, line 16.
+The combination of the amounts you wish to donate to these funds cannot exceed the overpayment shown on Form IT-40, line 16.

 - If the total of the donations designated on this schedule is more than your available overpayment, the donation(s) will be reduced on a pro rata basis.
 For example, Sam wants to donate \$20 to each fund, for a total of \$60.
 His actual overpayment is \$51.
-The donations to the three funds have been evenly reduced to \$17 each. - If you entered a donation to one or more of these funds, and wish to apply some of your overpayment to next years estimated tax account, the overpayment will be applied first to the selected fund(s) and then to the estimated tax account.
+The donations to the three funds will be evenly reduced to \$17 each. - If you entered a donation to one or more of these funds, and wish to apply some of your overpayment to next years estimated tax account, the overpayment will be applied first to the selected fund(s) and then to the estimated tax account.
 Any remaining overpayment will be refunded to you.
 For example, Aaron donated \$100 to the Indiana Nongame Wildlife Fund, and is applying \$50 to next year's estimated tax account.
 His actual overpayment is only \$110.
-The full \$100 will be applied to the selected fund; the remaining \$10 will be applied to next years estimated tax account.
+The full \$100 will be applied to the selected fund; the remaining \$10 will be applied to next year's estimated tax account.

-Schedule G: Offset Credits
+Schedule 6: Offset Credits

-Note.
-The following credits cannot be refunded; their purpose is to help reduce your state and/or county tax liabilities.
-See the Combined Limitation areas after the instructions for line 3 (in the next column) and line 7 instructions (on page 52).
+The following credits cannot be refunded; their purpose is to help reduce your state and/or county tax amounts due.
+See the limitation areas after the instructions for line 3 and line 7.